dorota-testing/csv-import-test/README.md

 ## Installation
-You need composer installed for this, and php either globally on your system or on local server such as xampp.
-Clone or download this repo on your machine (to a place where php runs).
+You need php and composer installed globally on your system for this.
+It was tested with PHP 7.4.4, no guarantees for earlier versions.
+Clone or download this repo on your machine.
+If zipped, unzip.
 In terminal navigate to project folder and run:
 ```
   composer install
 ```